Mattia46/firstMonth/survival_guide.md

 Lots of you have come across blogs from several Makers alumni.
 The reason there are so many is because we highly recommend you get into blogging about your experience as early as possible.
 Writing is a great brain-dumping exercise, as it helps you clear the mind and articulate your thoughts and regular writing as shown an positive impact on [mental and physical wellbeing](http://psychcentral.com/lib/the-health-benefits-of-journaling/).

-And if these reasons weren't enough to get you excited, what if we told you that **there's a £500 prize for the best blog on each cohort**?
+And if these reasons weren't enough to get you excited, what if we told you that **there's a prize for the best blog on each cohort**?
 Yeah, we're cool like that.

-Go on, set it your blog up!
-There are so many cool platforms out there like [Medium](https://medium.com/), [Ghost](https://ghost.org/), [GitHub Pages](https://pages.github.com/) or any other you might know and fancy.
+Go on, set your blog up!
+There are several cool platforms out there to choose from: [Medium](https://medium.com/), [Ghost](https://ghost.org/), [GitHub Pages](https://pages.github.com/) or any other you might know and fancy.
+If you decide to write on Medium, you can contribute to the Makers Academy blog as a Guest Writer to increase your own online presence.